tastysauce/localMarkets/README.md

 # localMarkets
 Local markets!
-Written in SwiftUI and Combine for no reason other than I can
+Written in SwiftUI and Combine for no reason other than I can.
+Hobby project.